-\myparagraph{Result Discussions.} We briefly summarize the key findings from the results in \cref{tab:benchmark,fig:quantitative}.
+We briefly summarize the key findings of the results in \cref{tab:benchmark,fig:quantitative}.
 For the tasks of geometry reconstruction and novel view synthesis (NVS), IDR~\cite{yariv2020multiview} outperforms all other baselines, including NeRF~\cite{mildenhall2020nerf}.
 A potential reason is that IDR focuses on surface reconstruction and represents the geometry using a signed distance function (SDF)~\cite{Park_2019_CVPR}, hence particularly advantageous in modeling these object-centric scenes.
-While NeRF is powerful in modeling large-scale scenes, it fails to reconstruct consistent geometry and texture details for certain scenes (see \ifarxiv \cref{fig:qualitative}). \else Fig.~3 in the Appendix). \fi Inverse rendering methods that extend from IDR (~\cite{physg2021,wu2023nefii}) or NeRF (~\cite{boss2021neural,boss2021nerd,zhang2021nerfactor}) for further decomposition of lighting and surface materials tend to result in degraded performance in geometry reconstruction and NVS.
+While NeRF is powerful in modeling large-scale scenes, it fails to reconstruct consistent geometry and texture details for certain scenes (see \ifarxiv \cref{fig:qualitative}). \else Fig.~3 in the Appendix). \fi Inverse rendering methods that extend from IDR (~\cite{physg2021,wu2023nefii}) or NeRF (~\cite{boss2021neural,boss2021nerd,zhang2021nerfactor}) for further decomposition of lighting and surface materials tend to result in a degradation of performance in geometry reconstruction and NVS.
 In comparison, NVDiffRec~\cite{hasselgren2022nvdiffrecmc} and NVDiffRecMC~\cite{hasselgren2022nvdiffrecmc} recover better geometry, suggesting the advantages of the underlying DMTet~\cite{shen2021deep}-based shape representation over SDF or NeRF.
-NVDiffRecMC also significantly outperforms NVDiffRec and other material decomposition baselines on NVS thanks to the differentiable Monte Carlo-based (MC) renderer.
+NVDiffRecMC also significantly outperforms NVDiffRec and other material decomposition baselines on NVS thanks to the differentiable Monte Carlo--based (MC) renderer.

 For the task of relighting, the two most recent inverse rendering methods~\cite{wu2023nefii,hasselgren2022nvdiffrecmc} achieve better performance than the earlier ones.
 In particular, NVDiffRecMC again improves upon its precursor NVDiffRec and consistently outperforms all other inverse rendering baselines across all metrics, further confirming the effectiveness of the MC-based renderer.
-Finally, as expected, the two baselines that have access to ground truth 3D scans and pseudo materials (marked with $^\dagger$) perform significantly better than methods without this information, and this gap suggests room for improvement for all existing methods.
+Finally, as expected, the two baselines that have access to ground truth 3D scans and pseudo-materials (marked with $^\dagger$) perform significantly better than methods without this information, and this gap suggests room for improvement for all existing methods.
 Here, the performance gain from using the MC renderer seems negligible.

 Please refer to \ifarxiv \cref{sec:app_results} \else the Appendix \fi for more results.
 In particular, we additionally evaluate and compare the albedo prediction quality of various methods using the albedo maps optimized from the studio capture data as pseudo ground-truth.
 The complete comparison results are summarized in \ifarxiv \cref{tab:benchmark_std}, \else Table~1 of the Appendix, \fi and a few visual examples are provided in \ifarxiv \cref{fig:qualitative}. \else Fig.~3 of the Appendix. \fi